ctlee/BioChemCoRe-2018/docs/pages/clustering.md

   5 |  78 .134 |     50 .115 |     21     22     23     24     25
   ```

   This file shows the results of the clustering.
 For example, notice that cluster 1 (the most-populated cluster) has 805 members (not all shown).
-The central member of the cluster (i.e. the most representative frame) is the 1356 frame of the trajectory.
-Note that, Gromacs starts numbering the frames with -1.
-VMD starts numbering with 0, so to convert one of these gromacs frame indecies to a VMD frame index, just add 1.
+The central member of the cluster (i.e. the most representative frame or the cluster centroid) is the 1356 frame of the trajectory.
+Note that, Gromacs starts numbering the frames with -1 while VMD starts numbering frames with 0.
+So if you want to extract cluster representative frames from your trajectory file, you  must convert the Gromacs frame index to a VMD frame index by just adding 1.

 ## Step 6: How to Identify the Best Cutoff